Last updated: February 2, 2026

 6. ROC vs. other momentum indicators

+The world of momentum indicators is crowded.
 The best way to understand their roles is to see them side-by-side.
-The ROC is a pure, direct measure of price change, while others add layers of smoothing or different calculations.
-Keep in mind that the ROC, while fast, is still a lagging indicator because it uses past price data.
+The ROC is a pure, direct measure of price change, while others like the True Strength Index (TSI) add layers of smoothing to filter out market noise.
+Keep in mind that the ROC, while fast, can be choppy.

 FeatureROC (Rate of Change)RSI (Relative Strength Index)MACD (Moving Average Convergence Divergence)